 Fill out forms carefully: Incomplete information will only delay processing your request.

 Have a second choice: When making a request, be prepared to have a second choice for both location and date.

-Cancellations/changes: Please remember to contact the office with changes or cancellations.
+Cancellations/changes: Please remember to contact the office of Conference and Event Services with changes or cancellations.
 Others may be able to use the room.

 Ask questions!
 When in doubt, Ask!
-For more information on activities or room scheduling, please contact the Conference Services Office at x6009.
+For more information on activities or room scheduling, please contact the Conference and Event Services Office at x6009.